Containers🔗

 - The permissions need to be correct in base container with

-Using the image in a job is straight forward, and requires no special steps:
+It is also straight forward to use a container in a job script, and requires no special steps:

 #!/bin/bash